jordimas96/rounded-corners-directive/README.md

-# rounded-corners-test
+# rounded-corners-directive
-This is a small website to develop and test a new directive that will automatically adapt the border radius of the children to match that of the parents, calculating all the spacing along the way.
+This is a small website to develop and test a new directive for angular that will automatically adapt the border radius of the children to match the one from the parents, calculating all the spacing along the way.